gsa-oes/office-of-evaluation-sciences/_projects/15xx-di-denial.md

 year: 2019
 domain: Employment
 agency: Social Security Administration
-summary: Letters to about employment support programs did not reduce appeals.
+summary: Letters to denied disability applicants about employment support programs did not reduce appeals.
 ---
 ## What was the challenge?